How to get to Barranquilla

 The hotel has a troubled history, as in the 1980s and 1990s the hotel was claimed by drug lords who turned it into an operations center and used it for money laundering.
 As a result, regular guests stayed away.
 After the government seized the hotel because of skyrocketing debts, the hotel was neglected for years.

-In 2016, it came to an agreement with the Marriot international hotel chain to operate the hotel.
-The injection of capital from this partnership gave the hotel a new lease of life.
-Renovation work got underway and now Hotel El Prado is once again the stately, iconic hotel of the 1930s.
+In 2016, an agreement was signed with the Marriot hotel chain to operate the hotel.
+The injection of capital from this partnership gave the hotel a new chance to flourish.
+Renovation work started and now Hotel El Prado is once again the elegant, iconic hotel of the 1930s.

 Tip #1